-The Movement section of these rules covers how to get onboard a Vehicle.
-Here we'll deal with what happens once the Warrior on board has to fight with the Crew and Driver.
+The movement section of these rules covers how to get onboard a vehicle.
+Here we'll deal with what happens when a warrior ends up on an enemy vehicle and has to fight with the crew and driver.

-When a Vehicle is Boarded the player that the Vehicle belongs to decides who faces each Attacker.
-Any Warrior they control onboard can be assigned to fight a Boarder, including the Driver (assuming they're not Down, of course).
-Pinned Warriors may be nominated but only if there are no other Defenders available.
+When boarding a vehicle the player that the vehicle belongs with decides who faces each attacker.
+Any warrior they control onboard can be assigned to fight a boarder, including the driver (assuming they're not Down, of course).
+Pinned warriors may be nominated but only if there are no other defenders available.